YifanLu2001/MYresearch/README.md

 # MYresearch
-Includes the codes from my 2 undergraduate studies, each in one of those folders above.
+This repertory includes the codes from my 2 undergraduate studies.

 The folder '22-demosicking-algorithms' contains all MATLAB codes of the research, an English-version article, and a Chinese-version article.